cilium/cilium/Documentation/install/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~

   * ``enable-remote-node-identity`` has been added to enable a new identity
+    for remote cluster nodes and to associate all IPs of a node with that new
-    for remote cluster nodes.
-This allows for network policies that distinguish
+    identity.
+This allows for network policies that distinguish between
-    between connections from host networking pods or other processes on the local
+    connections from host networking pods or other processes on the local
     Kubernetes worker node from those on remote worker nodes.

+    After enabling this option, all communication to and from non-local
+    Kubernetes nodes must be whitelisted with a ``toEntity`` or ``fromEntity``
+    rule listing the entity ``remote-node``.
+The existing entity ``cluster``
+    continues to work and now includes the entity ``remote-node``.
+Existing
+    policy rules whitelisting ``host`` will only affect the local node going
+    forward.
+Existing CIDR-based rules to whitelist node IPs other than the
+    Cilium internal IP (IP assigned to the ``cilium_host`` interface), will no
+    longer take effect.

-This is important
-    because Kubernetes Network Policy dictates that network connectivity from the
+    This is important because Kubernetes Network Policy dictates that network
-    local host must always be allowed, even for pods that have a default deny rule for
+    connectivity from the local host must always be allowed, even for pods that
-    ingress connectivity.
-This is so that network liveness and readiness
+    have a default deny rule for ingress connectivity.
+This is so that
-    probes from kubelet will not be dropped by network policy.
-Prior to 1.7.x,
+    network liveness and readiness probes from kubelet will not be dropped by
-    Cilium achieved this by always allowing ingress host network connectivity from any
+    network policy.
+Prior to 1.7.x, Cilium achieved this by always allowing
-    host in the cluster.
-With 1.7 and ``enable-remote-node-identity=true``, Cilium
+    ingress host network connectivity from any host in the cluster.
+With 1.7
-    will only automatically allow connectivity from the local node, thereby providing
+    and ``enable-remote-node-identity=true``, Cilium will only automatically
+    allow connectivity from the local node, thereby providing a better default
-    a better default security posture.
+    security posture.

     The option is enabled by default for new deployments when generated via
     Helm, in order to gain the benefits of improved security.
 The Helm option